Lecturers: Dr. Bernd Weiß, Jessica Daikeler

 By the end of the course participants will:

-- be able to determine whether their research problem, ideally from survey methodology, can be analyzed with a meta-analysis;
+- be able to determine whether their research problem can be analyzed with a meta-analysis;

 The course will consist of 4 hours of lecture in the morning.
 Students will spend the afternoons working on exercises designed to deepen their understanding of the material.
 The instructors will be available in the afternoon to answer questions.